trubitsyn/idea-visiblefortesting/README.md

 # Motivation

-It's time-consuming to annotate existing non-public methods: you have to remove modifiers and manually type the annotation.
+It's time-consuming to annotate existing non-public methods: you have to remove modifiers and type the annotation manually.

 Now you don't have to: plugin will do that for you.